|

 Calcium Deficiency

-View More Images of Calcium Deficiency on Orchids
+View More Images

 Symptoms: Calcium deficiency has a similar appearance to a bacterial or fungal rot, but is really the same problem as blossom end rot in tomatoes.
 It affects cattleyas, especially the Guarianthe, primarily during periods of rapid growth.
-Calcium, a lesser macronutrient, is used to build cell walls.
-Deficiencies usually occur in spring and summer during periods of active growth.
-New leaves may turn black at the tips.
-The affected area has an advancing yellow band.
-Bud growth may be inhibited or buds may develop impoperly.
-A calcium deficiency may also cause death of root tips. (extracted from Orchid Species Culture by Margaret L. and Charles O. Baker)

 Treatment: Supply extra calcium when the plant is in active growth.
-Use a good cal mag fertilizer, add calcium nitrate at the rate of 1/2 teaspoon per gallon to your water (alternating with Epsom salts) between fertilizations, add 1 tablespoon of dolomitic lime per gallon or top dress with powdered dolomite as a source of calcium and magnesium during the hot months when calcium requirements are high.
+Use a good cal mag fertilizer, add calcium nitrate at the rate of 1/4 to 1/2 teaspoon per gallon to your water (alternating with Epsom salts) between fertilizations, add 1 tablespoon of dolomitic lime per gallon or top dress with powdered dolomite as a source of calcium and magnesium during the hot months when calcium requirements are high.
+You can also make the calcium present in well water more available to the plant by using an acidity generating fertilizer like 20-10-20.

 Read More: More Black Tips (Rockhampton Orchid Society)